sarah-quinones/faer-rs/paper.md

 - Cholesky (LLT, LDLT and Bunch-Kaufman LDLT),
 - QR (with and without column pivoting),
 - LU (with partial and full pivoting),
-- SVD (with or without singular vectors, thin or full),
+- SVD (with or without singular vectors, thin or full), and
 - eigenvalue decomposition (with or without eigenvectors).

 For algorithms that are memory-bound and don't make much use of matrix multiplication, `faer` uses optimized fused kernels[^5].
-This can immensely improve the performance of the QR decomposition with column pivoting, the LU decomposition with full pivoting, as well as the reduction to condensed form to prepare matrices for the SVD or eigenvalue decomposition, as described by @10.1145/2382585.2382587.
+This can immensely improve the performance of QR decomposition with column pivoting, LU decomposition with full pivoting, as well as reduction to condensed form to prepare matrices for SVD or eigenvalue decomposition, as described by @10.1145/2382585.2382587.

 State of the art algorithms are used for each decomposition, allowing performance